Please note, pages have been optimized for Chrome, Firefox, Edge, and Safari.

 return to contents next section

-Comparisons with achievable benchmarks are made against standards based on the performance of the top 10% of States.
-These standards are considered achievable because they have already been attained by the best performing States.
+Comparisons with achievable benchmarks are made against standards based on the performance of the top 10% of states.
+These standards are considered achievable because they have already been attained by the best performing states.

 1. Achieved the benchmark or better.
 The value for a measure is at least 90% of the benchmark value.
 This includes the case in which the measure’s value is equal to or better than the benchmark.